 These nerve cells connect the visual system of the zebrafish to other brain regions that are active during social behavior.
 Researchers thus discovered the visual triggers of this brain activation.

 When researchers were able to inhibit newly found neurons, zebrafish larvae lost interest in both conspecifics and moving dots and no longer followed them around.
-Thus, it was proven that these neurons regulate social approach and affiliation in zebrafish.
+Thus, researchers revealed that these neurons regulate social approach and affiliation in zebrafish.

 These findings increased our understanding of the brain region whose activation provides the basic “glue” for the connection of two zebrafish.
 These small-scale interactions collectively form shoals of fish.
-And all this social behavior is governed by neural networks of this kind.
+And neural networks of this kind govern all this social behavior.

 Humans also have a thalamus, and their numerous neural processes have been conserved throughout evolution.
-The role of these regions in people’s social behavior has yet to be investigated.
+Scientists should still investigate the role of these regions in people’s social connections.